 You are here

-CoastExchange is an on-line forum for climate change adaptation professionals, providing opportunities to share experiences and build networks.
+CoastExchange was an on-line forum for climate change adaptation professionals, providing opportunities to share experiences and build networks.

 At a glance

-CoastExchange is an online forum being run by NCCARF as part of CoastAdapt.
-The forum (https://connect.coastadapt.com.au) is moderated on behalf of NCCARF by a consultancy, Scientell (http://scientell.com.au).
-Users must register to be able to post to the forum, making it a safe environment in which to share experiences and build networks.
-Discussions and information are also visible to unregistered users, allowing for wide dissemination of coastal adaptation information.
-The forum includes a panel of experts who answer adaptation questions submitted by forum contributors.
+CoastExchange was an online forum being run by NCCARF as part of CoastAdapt.
+The forum was moderated on behalf of NCCARF by a consultancy, Scientell (http://scientell.com.au).
+Users were required to register to be able to post to the forum, making it a safe environment in which to share experiences and build networks.

 What other climate adaptation forums are there?